 Yom Kippur QuizA day of fasting, prayer, and introspection, Yom Kippur is often considered the holiest day of the Jewish year.
 How much do you know about Yom Kippur?

 The importance of volunteerism

-Question 5.
+Question 6.
 Which of the following is NOT restricted on Yom Kippur according to Jewish law?

 Eating and Drinking

 Wearing leather shoes

 Question 7.
 On Yom Kippur, we read a long medieval poem that describes in painfully gruesome detail the deaths of famous rabbis during ancient Roman persecutions.
 What is it called?